Class Schedule

 Students must provide proof of their current PALS Provider card.
 If proof is not provided prior to the course, the student will be required to pay for and complete the initial course.

-The PALS Course is for healthcare providers who respond to emergencies in infants and children.
-These include personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, paramedics and others who need a PALS course completion card for job or other requirements.
+PALS is intended for healthcare professionals who respond to emergencies in infants and children and for personnel in emergency response, emergency medicine, intensive care and critical care units that encounter pediatric patients on a regular basis.
+Upon successful completion of the course, students receive a course completion eCard, valid for two years.

 Course Content: